hoverkraft-tech/compose-action/.github/ghadocs/examples/2_services.md

 <!-- markdownlint-disable-next-line first-line-heading -->
 ### Example using `services`

-Perform `docker-compose up` to some given service instead of all of them
+Perform `docker compose up` to some given service instead of all of them

 ```yaml
 steps: